fish-shell/fish-shell/sphinx_doc_src/cmds/fish.rst

 - ``-p`` or ``--profile=PROFILE_FILE`` when fish exits, output timing information on all executed commands to the specified file

+- ``--print-rusage-self`` when fish exits, output stats from getrusage

 - ``-v`` or ``--version`` display version and exit

 - ``-D`` or ``--debug-stack-frames=DEBUG_LEVEL`` specify how many stack frames to display when debug messages are written.
 The default is zero.
 A value of 3 or 4 is usually sufficient to gain insight into how a given debug call was reached but you can specify a value up to 128.